Peru: Manu Biosphere Reserve: Sep 19—Oct 05, 2015

 More than 500 species of birds occur in the vicinity of the Manu Wildlife Center, including such exciting species as Orinoco Goose, Agami Heron, Pale-winged Trumpeter, Blue-and-yellow Macaw, Chestnut-capped Puffbird, Curl-crested Aracari, Manu Antbird, Spangled Cotinga, Band-tailed Manakin, and the rare Yellow-shouldered Grosbeak.
 Visitors may see up to eight or more kinds of monkeys, among them Saddle-backed Tamarin and occasionally Emperor Tamarin.
 There is a good chance we will see Giant Otters, and we have seen Jaguars on a few trips.
 We will spend one early morning in a large hide opposite a riverbank where hundreds of parrots and macaws gather to eat clay, two mornings atop forest canopy observation platforms, and one morning on a lovely oxbow lake.
 And, of course, there are miles of beautiful forest trails to explore.
 This trip is a wilderness adventure of the first order—one that incorporates all the magic of unspoiled nature in a birding and wildlife experience unsurpassed in South America.

 Good lodge accommodations (somewhat rustic at Wayqecha Lodge) and good food; two to four nights at each site; roadside birding in highlands; easy walking trails; travel by bus, boat, and commercial plane; some long travel days; moderate pace with frequent midday breaks; cool in mountains, warm and humid in lowlands.

-Please note that the dates for the tour have changed since the publication of the 2014 VENT catalog.
-This trip now starts one day earlier than the published date but ends on the same date.
+Please note the dates for this tour have changed since the publication of the 2015 VENT catalog.
+This trip now starts two days earlier than the original published date, but ends on the same date.